 Magic comes in a couple of different types with distinct scope.

-Physical movement is telekinesis.
+Physical movement is akin to telekinesis.
 When dealing with a substance that is generally homogenous, such as water, oil, or what have you, magic can be used to shape and move it.
 This means air, water, and earth magic all operate in a similar manner.

 Items that are not properly homogenous, such as a person or a desk, can’t be reshaped.
 But they may be able to be blown around with a good gust of wind, depending on the skill of the user.